Item |

 Point Tracker allows you to enter the number of points you have for each state and species and, as you research through Filtering and Draw Odds, your point total will automatically be highlighted.

 The permit split offers 90% to residents and 10% to nonresidents.
-For limited entry elk units with three weapon types, permits are allocated in the following percentages: 25% for archery, 15% for muzzleloader and 60% for any legal weapon.
-Within the any legal weapon (rifle) elk seasons, percentages of permits will be recommended as 10% for the early any weapon season, 30% for the mid any weapon season, 17% for the late any weapon season and 3% for the multi-season.
+For limited entry elk units with three weapon types, permits are allocated in the following percentages: 25% for archery, 15% for muzzleloader, and 60% for any legal weapon.
+Within any legal weapon (rifle) elk seasons, percentages of permits will be recommended as 10% for the early any weapon season, 30% for the mid any weapon season, 17% for the late any weapon season, and 3% for the multi-season.

-Bonus points are given for each year an applicant applies for a limited entry or once-in-a-lifetime species and is unsuccessful in the draw.
-Applicants can also apply for bonus points only until the April 24 deadline.
-Applicants who miss the deadline can apply for bonus points only during the antlerless application timeframe from June 4 to 18.
+Bonus points are given for each year an applicant applies for a limited-entry or once-in-a-lifetime species and is unsuccessful in the draw.
+Applicants can also apply for bonus points only until the April 23 deadline.
+Applicants who miss the deadline can apply for bonus points only during the antlerless application timeframe from June 9 to 23.
 Bonus points are species specific, meaning you cannot apply bonus points for limited entry elk that an applicant has accrued toward a limited entry deer or antelope hunt.
+My recommendation is to always apply for for hunts and not bonus points only.
+Unless you cannot afford the time off to hunt or the cost of the permit should you draw it, always apply for hunts because if you are unsuccessful in the draw you will be given a bonus point for this year's application.
+Remember that half of the permit for each hunt are randomly drawn.

 Utah’s draw goes in the following order from first to last:

-The southern portion of the state, which provides Utah’s best quality in bulls generally hasn’t fared as well.
-Most of those areas are within the 55% to 75% range of annual snowpack.
-The lower moisture totals aren’t as alarming for elk antler growth as they might be for mule deer, but it’s still less than ideal.
-However, there are many factors that go into antler growth, including the body condition of the mother the year the bull was born, the moisture years post birth and the current body condition of the bulls coming out of the winter.
+However, there are many factors that go into antler growth, including the body condition of the mother, the year the bull was born, the moisture years post birth, and the current body condition of the bulls coming out of the winter.
 Data comparing age and main beam antler length for elk harvested in Utah show trends with 97% of antler length being achieved by 6.5 years old.
-If we peel back the years, bulls that will be 6.5 years old this coming fall would have been born in 2018, which was a great water year.
-As was 2016 and 2017.
+If we peel back the years, bulls that will be 6.5 years old this coming fall would have been born in 2019, which was a great water year.
+That year was one of Utah’s snowiest seasons on record.
 That was followed by some drier years, but the state rebounded in 2022-2023 with more great moisture year.

-Below are the age class structures for 2025 for each unit and the previous ages prior.
+Below are the most recent three-year age-class structures for each unit, along with the three-year average.
 This is the most recently published data.

 Random odds vary by the number of bonus points.
 Review the odds within your Insider account.

-*New season permit quotas are likely to impact maximum point draw odds.
-Review the proposed 2025 permit numbers and compare them to the number of permits allocated in 2024 to further evaluate chances of drawing.
+New season permit quotas are likely to impact maximum point draw odds.
+Review the proposed 2026 permit numbers and compare them to the number of permits allocated in 2025 to further evaluate chances of drawing.
+The 2026 permit quotas will be released in early April on the Utah Wildlife Gov. site.

-Looking at the draw odds, those hunts have required close to the same number of bonus points of other limited entry, mid-tier archery hunts.
+Looking at the draw odds, those hunts have required close to the same number of bonus points as other limited-entry, mid-tier archery hunts.
 Something to ponder when considering the archery hunts in these units is that the harvest success for the Southwest Desert, North and West Desert, Deep Creek units has been very high.
 The quality and number of bulls is not what you would typically find on the best units in the state, but it’s on par with mid-tier options and, for the bowhunter, you have the entire month of September to hunt.
 The HAMS and archery hunts on these units are intriguing, but they may not be a good fit for everyone.
-Weapons are limited to handgun, archery, primitive muzzleloader or shotgun.
+Weapons are limited to a handgun, archery, a primitive muzzleloader, or a shotgun.
 For applicants who are looking for a unique hunt where pressure is limited, these may be worth considering.

 One of the primary goals of Utah’s elk plan was to increase elk hunting opportunities.
-Utah offers OTC elk hunts under two different categories: general any bull and general spike elk.
-There are archery, rifle and muzzleloader permits.
+Utah offers over-the-counter (OTC) elk hunts under two different categories: general any bull and general spike elk.
+There are archery, rifle, and muzzleloader permits.

 The rifle spike bull and muzzleloader spike bull permits have a shared cap of 15,000 permits.
 Out of those 15,000 permits, 4,500 can be sold as multi-season permits.
 Once again, these permits will sell out quickly.
 Hunters should plan on buying permits the day they go on sale in order to have the best chance at getting a permit.